MapStory/Learning/readme.md

 # StoryScapes101 - Introduction to the StoryScapes platform
 -----------

 This course curriculum includes 7 modules, each with three lessons.
-The course can be executed comfortably over three days or compressed into two.
 Lessons and Modules are cumulative and should be completed in sequence.

 ### Course Modules